News & Events

 - Prof. Pirachula Chulanon (external link) co-organized a conference, entitled "Other Epistemic Achievements: Global Perspectives", which took place from May 2-4, 2025.
 He has also co-organized two other workshops, which are about how to integrate Chinese, Sanskrit, Indigenous, Latin American, and Africana philosophy into one's pedagogy.
 For complete details on these events, click here (external link) .

-- Prof. Jeta Mulaj has co-organized a series of online talks on social reproduction theory in a global context, titled “Critical Perspectives on Care.”
+- Prof. Jeta Mulaj co-organized a series of online talks on social reproduction theory in a global context, titled “Critical Perspectives on Care.”
 [Details (external link) ]

 Research Activities & Groups